 Some of the most effective natural botanical treatments that are used to kill termites are orange oil and Neem oil.

-Use of cardboards is the most non-toxic and natural termite killer recipe.
+Use of cardboard is the most non-toxic and natural termite killer recipe.
 Cardboard traps are considered effective as they have an important compound referred to as cellulose which attracts female termites.

-The cellulose enable the cardboard to offer woody smell, which in turn attract the termites.
+The cellulose enables the cardboard to offer woody smell, which in turn attract the termites.
 To make the smell even more appealing, you can lightly spray the cardboard with water.

 Then, place the moistened cardboard close to the target area.
 After a short period, termites will cling on top of the cardboard.
 Collect the cardboard and get rid of it through burning.